ray-project/enhancements/reps/2022-08-31-actor-affinity-apis.md

 https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity

 ### what's the alternative to achieve the same goal?
-1、Ray
-Now ray placement group can achieve the same goal.
-But PG is too heavy and complicated to be user friendly

 ## Compatibility, Deprecation, and Migration Plan

 ## Test Plan and Acceptance Criteria